Golf Tutorials

 Stop guessing!
 Give yourself a perfect visual reference on the range.

-• Place an alignment stick on the ground so it runs from the direct center of your stance forward towards your target.
+• Place an alignment stick on the ground from the center of your stance forward towards your target.

-• Using a 9-iron, practice hitting balls that are placed directly on top of this alignment stick.
-That's your centered ball position.
-Take ten or so swings, noticing the clean contact.
+• Using a 9-iron, practice hitting balls placed directly on the alignment stick for centered ball position.
+Take ten swings, noting the clean contact.

 Final Thoughts